Monthly Tech-Tip from Tony Hansen SignUp

 -The casting process enables using every scrap of clay.

--Once the molds are made and you have a pail of slurry, no other special equipment is needed (you can make the actual pieces in your kitchen if you want).
+-Once the molds are made and you have a pail of slurry and a banding wheel, no other special equipment is needed (you can make the actual pieces in your kitchen if you want).

 -Wall thickness is totally in your control, thick or thin.